pclalv/crystal-key-item-randomizer/README.md

 ### logic

-- **randomize pokegear cards**. this is primarily motivated by wanting to randomize the kanto expansion card, which allows the player to wake the snorlax and progress to pewter from vermilion.
+- **consider pokegear cards in prereqs logic**. this is primarily motivated by wanting to randomize the kanto expansion card, which allows the player to wake the snorlax and progress to pewter from vermilion.
 - randomize which non-required item the copycat is looking for.
 - randomize badges
 - find out what happens if the player: